 Convection vaporizers separate the heat source from the chamber, and only heat the air and your herbs as you inhale.
 They’re much more efficient and produce the tastiest vapor on the market.
 They’re the go-to option for connoisseur-level experiences, but they’re very taxing on the battery (for portable options) and are more expensive.

-Check out our list of the best convection vapes of 2021 for a full rundown.
+Check out our list of the best convection vapes for a full rundown.

 Most vaporizers today, like the Mighty, fall into the hybrid category.
 These vapes preheat the herbs to a lower temperature, and heat the incoming air at a higher temperature to finish it off during your hit.
 These vaporizers have become wildly popular because they are consistent and easy to use, and fully extract everything from your herbs in less time.